gabrielhumpire/gabrielhumpire.github.io/content/publication/sfta/index.md

 summary: We proposed SFTA, a new feature extractor method that analyses texture and fractal features in an image.

 tags:
-- Segmentation
-- Deep Learning
-- CT scans
 - Computer Vision
+- Feature Extraction
+- CBIR
+- Machine Learning

 featured: false